Corentin-Skyspirit/PPN-microbench/README.md

 This tool is (currently) developed and tested for **64-bit Arm and x86 architectures.**

 ## GPUs
-Also being aimed at GPUs, the tool with execute benchmarks using [HIP](https://github.com/ROCm/HIP).
-If it is not available on the host, all GPU related benchmarks will be entirely skipped during compilation.
+GPU targeted benchmark are run with [OpenCL](https://github.com/KhronosGroup/OpenCL-SDK).
+If no OpenCL device is present on the host, they will get skipped.

 # Benchmarks
 Below is a list of currently implemented benchmarks; detailed information is available in the [wiki](https://github.com/ppn-microbench/ppn-microbench/wiki).